dvaragnolo/NLP-QA-BENCHMARK/README.md

 ```

-## CIDOC-QA-BENCHMARK Set - 5'000 NL Questions from https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/

-The second evaluation is about a set of 5'000 questions based on 10 query templates (of different radius).
-These questions are retrieved from
-N. GOUNAKIS, M. MOUNTANTONAKIS, and Y. TZITZIKAS "Evaluating a Radius-based Pipeline for Question Answering over Cultural
-(CIDOC-CRM based) Knowledge Graphs" (2023).
-The datasets can be found at this link https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/.
-The directory CIDOC-QA-BENCHMARK includes the results grouped by template, with 500 samples for each one.

-### Templates
+# NicolaiGoon-CIDOC-QA-BENCHMARK

+Additionally, the Question-Answering System performance is evaluated using a dataset of 5,000 questions over the SAAM's knowledge base.
+The evaluation results of 5000 questions, were grouped into 10 different types of questions (each group with 500 questions).
+The system performance is evaluated both with NER and without NER to recognize SAAM's entity names.
+This question dataset was originally built by Nikos Gounakis, Michalis Mountantonakis, and Yannis Tzitzikas (2023) "Evaluating a Radius-based Pipeline for Question Answering over Cultural (CIDOC-CRM based) Knowledge Graphs" (in Proceedings of the 34th ACM Conference on Hypertext and Social Media, Rome, Italy, HT ’23, Association for Computing Machinery, New York, NY, USA, Article 24, https://doi.org/10.1145/3603163.3609067), and made available from https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/.

+## Qi, i = 1..10

 In the CIDOC-QA-BENCHMARK repository, can be found the SPARQL template queries that sent to <https://triplydb.com/smithsonian/american-art-museum/sparql/american-art-museum>.
 The placeholders {Art Work} and {Artist} are replaced with entities present in the KG.
 From original templates, we add the following filtrer on SPARQL Query to specify the label of Art Work or Artist).
 ### Named Entity Recognition
 Before the Syntactic Analysis performed by the parser Stanza, a module of Named Entity Recognition is applied.
 The NER is performed by a Gazetter's technique, which implies a pattern matching of a gazetteer containing all the art works' label and artists' name.
 The pattern matching is made by longest match.
 The entity recognized is substituted by a placeholder, recognized as proper name (PROPN) by Stanza.
 The placeholder is replaced by the original term on the final SPARQL Query generated.
 In the directory and in the summary below, the results are presented with the use NER module (NER_true) and without it (NER_false).